rgalanakis/tddtraining/presentations/1_unittest.md

 Now, you’re turn!
 ===

+Next we'll introduce the interesting concepts of Test Driven Development, so we need to make sure everyone can follow along.

 Let's make sure everyone can write and run very simple unit tests.

-Next, we'll demo TDD, so we need to make sure everyone can follow along.